-Baseline states have been calculated for both monitoring sites (rivers and lakes) and the stream network, to provide the best known state for the E. coli attribute as an indicator of suitability of rivers and lakes for human contact across each FMU.
-Baseline states have also been calculated for monitoring sites to provide the best known state for the cyanobacteria attribute as another indicator of suitability of lakes for human contact across each FMU.
+Draft baseline states have been calculated for both monitoring sites (rivers and lakes) and the overall stream network, to provide the best known state for the E. coli attribute as an indicator of suitability of rivers and lakes for human contact across each FMU.
+Draft baseline states have also been calculated for monitoring sites to provide the best known state for the cyanobacteria attribute as another indicator of suitability of lakes for human contact across each FMU.